Thinking OS™ is not artificial intelligence.

 How It Works — Without Revealing IP

-Thinking OS™ operates like a
+Thinking OS™ operates upstream, like a gate at the door.

 Why It Exists